UPDATED

 1. What is a CNA?

-2. Where do CNAs work?
+2. Where do they work?

-4. What are CNA career prospects?
+4. What are the career prospects like?

 5. What is an LPN?